 The goat cheese in this Baked Sundried Tomato & Herb Goat Cheese Dip recipe (and in the above linked recipe) is baked at 400 degrees Fahrenheit.
 However, the temperature and length of time really depends on the individual recipe!

-- I used plain whipped cream cheese in my dip, but you can absolutely use the regular, plain block of cream cheese in this recipe!
+- I use plain whipped cream cheese in my dip, but you can absolutely use the regular, plain block of cream cheese in this recipe.

 - To ensure the baked cheese dip gets light and airy once whipped, make sure you allow your goat cheese and cream cheese to come to room temperature by removing them from the refrigerator and placing them on the counter for 30 minutes or so.

-- You can use any combination of fresh herbs, or just one single herb that is your favorite in this recipe.
+- You can use any combination of fresh herbs, or just one single herb that is your favorite in this recipe for goat cheese dip.
 If you are using a stronger herb, such as rosemary or thyme, use a smaller amount.
 I used 1 ½ TBS Basil, 1 TBS Oregano, 1 TBS Chives and ½ TBS Thyme in mine.

 - If you like a darker, golden brown color to the top of your dip, switch the oven to broil during the last few minutes of cooking.
-Just make sure you watch the dip carefully, as it can go from golden brown and delicious to burnt in matter of seconds!
+Just make sure you watch the goat cheese appetizer carefully, as it can go from golden brown and delicious to burnt in matter of seconds!

 This Baked Sundried Tomato & Herb Goat Cheese Dip is a guaranteed crowd pleaser!
 Serve it with a few bottles of wine and you have the perfect pairing for your next holiday party or festive gathering!